waynodiablo/Oystercard/yelpv2.md

 <% end %>
 ```

 And now we should be green.
+A good time to  commit our latest code to git, and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:.

 #### Adding OmniAuth login